 When a system sends data (logs) to Humio over one of the Ingest APIs or through an ingest listener the cluster node that receives the request is called the arrival node.
-The arrival node parses the incoming data (using the configured parsers) and puts the result (called events) in a Humio’s
+The arrival node parses the incoming data (using the configured parsers) and puts the result (called events) in Humio’s

-humio-ingest Kafka queue.
+humio-ingest Kafka topic.

 The events are now ready to be processed by a Digest Node.

 humio-ingest topic a Digest Node will grab them off the topic as soon as possible.

 A topic in Kafka is configured with a number of partitions (parallel, independent queues), and each such Kafka partition is consumed by a digest node.